 (b) the enrolment would conform with other criteria prescribed by the regulations for the purposes of this section.

+[Section 77 amended by No. 11 of 2012 s.
+39.]

 78. Enrolment of children of compulsory school age at local-intake school

 (1) A child of compulsory school age is entitled to be enrolled at a local-intake school if —